silly-lily/CTF-Writeups/2024_CyberSentinelSkillsChallenge/networking_and_reconnaissance/Ephemeral/README.md

-# Challenge
+# Ephemeral
-We need to find the flag which is hosted on a non-standard port.
+Ephemeral is a networking and reconnaissance challenge where we need to find the flag which is hosted on a non-standard port.

 # Nmap
 First we use Nmap with the `-p-` flag to scan all of `34.31.144.172` ports: